 Yosemite’s Wawona Golf Course was the first regulation course in the Sierra Nevada when it opened in 1918, and today is still one of the sweetest mountain courses around.
 Located right across the street from the Wawona Hotel, this course was designed by Walter Favarque to blend seamlessly into its spectacular surroundings.
 The nine-hole, par-35 national park loop measures 3,050 yards and includes two par-five holes.

-While in Wawona, visit the Pioneer Yosemite History Center to see horse-drawn wagons, walk across a covered bridge, and visit historic buildings out of Yosemite’s past.
+While in Wawona, visit the Yosemite History Center to see horse-drawn wagons, walk across a covered bridge, and visit historic buildings out of Yosemite’s past.
 The history center explains how Yosemite was the inspiration for national parks across America and throughout the world.
 Learn more in the free park service brochure.